MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

  - If you use version 1511, 1602, or 1606, see [Content source location scenarios](../../../core/plan-design/hierarchy/content-source-location-scenarios.md).

 ## Prestage content
- This is a process of transferring content to a distribution point without relying on Configuration Manager to distribute the content across the network.
+ When you prestage content, it's a process of transferring content to a distribution point without relying on Configuration Manager to distribute the content across the network.

  For more information, see [Manage network bandwidth](/sccm/core/plan-design/hierarchy/manage-network-bandwidth).